-Most of HMSA's members (more than 520,000) are part of its 15,000 employer group accounts.
-The other 200,000 members are served through individual policies.
+Most of HMSA's members are part of its 15,000 employer group accounts.
+The others are served through individual policies.
 More than 500,000 customers also opt in on the company's prescription drug coverage plans, while 400,000 have vision benefits and about 200,000 participate in a dental plan.

 HMSA covers more than half of Hawaii's residents, and its provider network includes more than 95% of the state's doctors.

 HMSA has increased its revenues over the past few years.
-It reported some $2.5 billion in premiums in 2012.
-It also reported a large increase in net income to nearly $36 million that year, up from $5 million in 2011.
+It reported some $2.9 billion in revenue in 2014, compared to a little over $2.6 billion in 2013.
+Net income in 2014 totaled $4.2 million.
 The company prides itself on its record of applying more than 90% of premiums towards member claims.

 HMSA has been working to improve its service to all customers.
-It got out ahead of the Affordable Care Act by instituting programs that pay doctors based on out comes.
-The program, Cozeva, was tested in 2011 and rolled out system-wide in 2012.
+It got out ahead of the Affordable Care Act by instituting programs that pay doctors based on outcomes.
 It has also been opening local neighborhood centers to make its services more accessible to customers.

 HMSA was established in 1938.